Thermal signature of helical molecule: Beyond nearest-neighbor electron hopping: Numerical results and discussion

-$\blacksquare$ {\bf Role of $\beta$}: To inspect how the direction of electric field plays a role on thermal response, in Fig.~\ref{cvmbeta} we plot the variation of $C_v$(max) with $\beta$ for the SRH and LRH helices when the gate voltage is fixed ta $0.5\,$V. The factor $\beta$, associated with the field direction, appears into the site energy expression through the relation given in Eq.~\ref{equ4}.
-The site energies get modified with the change of $\beta$, and thus the spectrum of ADOS is also changed, which yields a variation in specific heat.
-Comparing the results of SRH and LRH systems it is found that in both the cases the variation is not that much significant, but among these two, the LRH helix shows slightly higher response than the SRH one.
+field direction on the thermal response, in Fig.~\ref{cvmbeta} we plot the variation of $C_v$(max) with $\beta$ for both the SRH and LRH helices, with the gate voltage fixed at $0.02\,$V. The parameter $\beta$, linked to the field direction, is incorporated into the site energy expression through Eq.~\ref{equ4}.
+The site energies undergo modifications with changes in $\beta$, leading to alterations in the spectrum of DOS and subsequently affecting the specific heat.
+A comparison between SRH and LRH systems reveals that, while the variation is not significantly different in both cases, the LRH helix exhibits a slightly higher response than the SRH helix.

 0.25cm